Kevin Bermeister: Activity in Israel

 Bermeister is an active investor in Israeli real estate.
-In his latest real estate endeavours, he teamed with an Israeli retail magnate to bid for Nof Zion, a major residential project in East Jerusalem and he acquired a stake in The Leonardo Inn at the entrance to the city.
+In 2011, he teamed with an Israeli retail magnate to bid for Nof Zion, a major residential project in East Jerusalem.
+In 2012, he acquired a stake in The Leonardo Inn at the entrance to the city.
 He is a founder of Jerusalem 5800, a long-term planning and research project for greater Jerusalem.

 Charity and sponsorship

 Bermeister is a major benefactor and supporter of numerous charitable organisations including The Hunger Project, United Israel Appeal, Jewish Care, UniOne Foundation and Jake's Ladder, a foundation for research into cystic fibrosis, The City of David and Binyan Adei Ad.
 He was recently awarded the Yeshiva Center Leadership in Philanthropy Award.